 Key differences from a POSIX file system

-Cloud Storage FUSE helps you make better and quicker use of Google Cloud Storage by allowing file-based applications to use Google Cloud Storage without rewriting their I/O code.
-It is ideal for use cases where Google Cloud Storage has the right performance and scalability characteristics for an application, and only the file system semantics are missing.
+Cloud Storage FUSE helps you make better and quicker use of Cloud Storage by allowing file-based applications to use Cloud Storage without rewriting their I/O code.
+It is ideal for use cases where Cloud Storage has the right performance and scalability characteristics for an application, and only the file system semantics are missing.
 When deciding if Cloud Storage FUSE is an appropriate solution, there are some additional differences compared to local file systems that you should take into account:

-Pricing: Cloud Storage FUSE access is ultimately Google Cloud Storage access.
-All data transfer and operations performed by Cloud Storage FUSE map to Google Cloud Storage transfers and operations, and are charged accordingly.
+Pricing: Cloud Storage FUSE access is ultimately Cloud Storage access.
+All data transfer and operations performed by Cloud Storage FUSE map to Cloud Storage transfers and operations, and are charged accordingly.
 See the pricing section below for details before using Cloud Storage FUSE.

 Performance: Cloud Storage FUSE has much higher latency than a local file system.
 As such, throughput may be reduced when reading or writing one small file at a time.
 Using larger files and/or transferring multiple files at a time will help to increase throughput.

 - Individual I/O streams run approximately as fast as gsutil.